mkduong-ai/fairdo/README.md

 The algorithms return a debiased dataset according to the given fairness notion.

-The resulting datasets do not come with qualitative compromises.
-Machine Learning estimators trained on debiased datasets perform similarly to the original datasets w.r.t. performance measures while notably reducing the discrimination.
+In our experiments, the debiased datasets do not come with significant qualitative compromises.
+Machine Learning estimators trained on our debiased datasets perform similarly to the original datasets w.r.t. performance measures (AUC, Accuracy) while notably reducing the discrimination.

 ## Installation